Video Game / Arc the Lad

 - Applied Phlebotinum: The spirit stones are the Arc-verse's main source of energy and the reason behind Romalia's wealth and power.

-- Arbitrary Headcount Limit: Usually only five characters are allowed on the battlefield at a time.
+- Arbitrary Headcount Limit: In Arc 2 and Twilight of the Spirits only five characters are allowed on the battlefield at a time.
+In Arc 3 that number is reduced to four.
 Arc 1 is the exception, as all playable characters participate in every fight.

 - Ax-Crazy: The Slasher, a monstrous serial killer who happens to be Ginie, one of Elc's childhood friends.